Hope in God at every hour, oh, people, and pour out your hearts before him, because he is our refuge.

 I am a writer and teacher, a wife, and a mama of six kids.
-I write and teach because I have experienced the Presence of the Holy Spirit in the deepest and most shame-filled places of my heart.
-I write to remember.
-I write to move forward.
-I write to stay sane.
-I write to offer hope.
+I write and teach because I have experienced the healing the Holy Spirit’s presence in the deepest and most shame-filled places of my heart, and I want to share that healing with you.

 Here’s the dogged belief: we can ‘go there’ with Jesus.
 We can face with Him the hidden corners of our stories – past and present and future – and can discover his profound Presence and compassion in the parts of us that need it most.
 We don’t have to hide.
 There is a heart-healing and future-shaping that happens when we walk out our stories with Jesus, and a perspective created within us that makes all the difference.
 We know God; we find ourselves known.
 This is freedom, and we become ambassadors of this freedom for others.

 You have been called to live in freedom.